 We have a revolving bank loan facility of \$1,500,000.
 The loan outstanding at any time may not be greater than the total of 75% of Canadian accounts receivable, 50% of US accounts receivable and 50% of inventory, less accounts payable having priority over the bank, such as to governments and employees.
 Accounts receivable older than 90 days and inventory in excess of \$1,500,000 are not included in the calculation.
 Substantially all of our assets are pledged as collateral.
-No loans were outstanding under this facility at March 31, 2019, however irrevocable letters of credit totaling US\$69,200 were outstanding at March 31, 2019 against the loan facility.
+No loans were outstanding under this facility at March 31, 2020, however an irrevocable letter of credit for US\$14,000 was outstanding at March 31, 2020 against the loan facility.